 This is a huge category where people seem to get lost in the weeds making endless lists.
 You’ll need business clothes, one set of casual things, and maybe some workout or sweat suits.
 Check the weather before you go and be ready for extremes.
 It’s smart to bring an empty garbage bag for items destined for the washing machine once you get home.

 Don’t forget your undergarments.
-You’ll need durable and comfortable undergarments that can prevent moisture and odor during long hours of business meetings or corporate conferences, such as ones from shops like Bamboo Underwear.
+You’ll need durable and comfortable undergarments that can prevent moisture and odor during long hours of business meetings or corporate conferences.
 You need to pack a couple of brassieres and panties for women and undershirts and briefs for men.

 Shoes And Other Footwear Essentials